rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Many seek the favor of a generous man, and everyone is a friend to a man who gives gifts. ^1906

-All a poor man’s brothers hate him; how much more do his friends go far from him!
+All a poor man's brothers hate him; how much more do his friends go far from him!
 He pursues them with words, but does not have them. ^1907

 Whoever gets sense loves his own soul; he who keeps understanding will discover good. ^1908